 - Population and business growth create the need for new subdivisions and developments, and these place increasing demands on the assets and services provided by Rotorua Lakes Council (Council).
 As a result, significant investment in new or upgraded assets and services is required to meet the demands of growth. - 2.
-Growth has increased significantly in Rotorua in the last few years, and Council has identified that there is a major housing shortage in the District.
-The need for a new Development Contributions Policy (Policy) has been signalled in the last two Long Term Plans to partly fund the new infrastructure required. - 3.
-The purpose of the Policy is to ensure that a fair, equitable, and proportionate share of the cost of that infrastructure is funded by development.
-Council intends to achieve this by using: - development contributions under the Local Government Act 2002 (LGA02) for Water, Wastewater and Stormwater activities in the Rotorua City urban area; and - financial contributions under the Resource Management Act 1991 (RMA) for Reserves across the Rotorua Lakes District, and for specific infrastructure needs identified in association with resource consent applications that are not funded by development contributions. - 4.
+The purpose of the Policy is to ensure that a fair, equitable, and proportionate share of the cost of growth infrastructure is funded by development.
+Council intends to achieve this by using: - development contributions under the Local Government Act 2002 (LGA02) for Water, Wastewater and Stormwater activities in the Rotorua City urban area; and - financial contributions under the Resource Management Act 1991 (RMA) for Reserves across the Rotorua Lakes District, and for specific infrastructure needs identified in association with resource consent applications that are not funded by development contributions. - 3.
 The Council sets development contribution charges for developers to fund their fair and equitable share of the capital costs of new Council infrastructure that enables new development.
 This helps to cater for increasing populations living in new developments.
 Infrastructure in this new Policy includes water supply, wastewater and stormwater networks.
-The Policy requires new development to fund only part of the actual growth costs in the 2021 Long Term Plan (LTP).
-Council is also signalling that when preparing the next LTP and Policy it will consider expanding the scope of the Policy to include Transport, Reserves and Community Facilities. - 5.
+The Policy requires new development to fund only part of the actual growth costs in the 2024 Long Term Plan (LTP).
+Council is also signalling that when preparing the next LTP and Policy it will consider expanding the scope of the Policy to include Transport, Reserves and Community Facilities. - 4.
 Section 102(3A)(a) LGA states that a development contribution policy must support the principles set out in the Preamble to the Te Ture Whenua Maori Act 1993.
 That Preamble reads: